Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Scripting-Embedded Visualization Design

-While only two metrics are directly encoded on the nodes, users can access more attributes through node selection.
+Users can access additional attributes through node selection.
 Details of selected nodes are shown in a floating table, designed to look similar to the pandas output.
-Nodes may be selected individually on click or mass selected using a brush.
+Nodes may be selected on click or by brush.

-Directly labeling all nodes leads to a lot of occlusion, especially in larger datasets.
-To mitigate this problem, we omit labels on internal nodes and use a heuristic strategy to remove overlapping labels.
-Node names are still available via hover tooltip.

-Our overlap removal is a sliding algorithm that first holds text positions in a y-coordinate ordered array.
-We then check collisions against all text-boxes within the distance of the box's height.
-When a collision is detected, we remove the label of the node closer to the root.
-If the labels are at the same level, we remove the one with the smaller primary metric.
-The number of nearby text-boxes to check for collisions is typically under 30, even for deep trees with tightly laid out leaves, so the runtime of this approach is near linear.